acidgenomics/koopa/README.md

 ## Note on dotfiles

-Koopa is intended to help simplify the bioinformatics side of a user's shell configuration defined in `~/.bash_profile`.
+Koopa is intended to help simplify the bioinformatics side of a user's shell configuration.
 Take a look at Mike's [dotfiles][] repo for an example configuration that sources koopa.

 ## Installation